-We believe that our cash and cash equivalents of \$4.2 million on June 30, 2024 will not be sufficient to fund our current operating plan through the third quarter of 2024.
+We believe that our cash and cash equivalents of \$2.1 million on September 30, 2024 will not be sufficient to fund our current operating plan unless additional funds are raised during the fourth quarter of 2024.
 Certain elements of our operating plan cannot be considered probable, and in order to support our business we initiated a process to explore a range of strategic alternatives focused on maximizing value.